 Drama Desk Award–winner Chesney Snow is widely considered a pioneering figure in American beatbox culture.
+Snow is a full-time lecturer of theater and music theater at Princeton University and an associate professor at Berklee College's New York City campus.
 He executive produced and starred in the feature documentary film American Beatboxer, which was placed in the Rock & Roll Hall of Fame, the Schomburg Center for Research in Black Culture, and Harvard University's Hiphop Archive and Research Institute, among others.
 The film was licensed by Revolt TV.

 Snow was a three-time artist-in-residence at Harvard University and has taught master classes and workshops at Harvard University, Princeton University, the Juilliard School, New York University, University of Wisconsin, and for the U.S. Department of State.
 He has worked at leading regional theaters as a lyricist, sound artist, composer, actor, and playwright including McCarter Theatre Center, Long Wharf Theatre, La Jolla Playhouse, Two River Theater, Village Theatre, Delaware Theatre Company, New Victory Theater, Dixon Place, and National Black Theatre, to name a few.